All The Important Things

 Does your athlete want more playing time?
 Of course, they do.

-Please sign them up for the 2025 Player Pool (LINK COMING SOON) — a voluntary list of Little League players who will be given an occasional opportunity to play as a substitute player for teams that have fewer than 9 players available for an upcoming game.
+Please sign them up for the 2025 Player Pool — a voluntary list of Little League players who will be given an occasional opportunity to play as a substitute player for teams that have fewer than 9 players available for an upcoming game.

 We encourage all families to sign their players up for this Player Pool List.
 It will not obligate your player to participate in any additional games, but it will allow them to play when an opportunity arises.